tfpf/graph-plot/README.md

 ```
 * Delete all font-related cache files in that location.
 * Open the file `dandy.mplstyle` and search for `Cochineal`.
 Replace it,
-wherever it appears, with `Libre Baskerville`.
-In other words, the contents of
+wherever it appears, with `Libre Baskerville` (Note the space between `Libre`
-`dandy.mplstyle` should be something like this.
-(Only the relevant lines are
+and `Baskerville`).
+In other words, the contents of `dandy.mplstyle` should be
-shown.)
+something like this.
+(Only the relevant lines are shown.)
 ```python
 ...
 font.family: Libre Baskerville